MSBX5420/team-blanca-peak/README.md

-# MSBX5420 Team Project Overview
+# Objective
-The purpose of this team project is to implement what we have learned in the MSBX5420 course to solve some problems using a real world data set.
+This objective of this project is to work on big data in the AWS environment.
+Ingest dataset to Hdfs or S3 and save as Parquet format.
+Basic statistics, data analysis, visualization and machine learning using the ingested dataset.

 # Team Members
 Chaerin Lee <br/>